Jenni and Jesse are high school sweethearts that decided to try full-time RV life while they were still young.

 The Bureau of Land Management controls 245 million acres of land, on which you can camp up to two weeks in most cases.
 Since it's free, we live rent-free.

-Sometimes we have to pay to empty our holding tanks and fill up with drinking water, but that's usually less than $20.
+Sometimes we have to pay to empty our holding tanks and fill them up with drinking water, but that's usually less than $20.
 We do this every other week.

 When we decide to pull into an RV park for a night, it's still cheaper than a hotel.